 Want some tech tips to help you with move-in day this Fall?
 Whether it’s connecting video game consoles in your dorm room or finding the right accessories for your computer, Rutgers IT has the right resources to make your first days on campus as seamless as possible.

 Connect your game console or smart TV

 Do you have an Xbox or Roku that needs to be connected in your residence hall?
 Register your devices through the new self-service tool.
 For instructions and details on permitted devices, view this how-to article.
-If you have devices that you connected in previous years, you will need to re-register them.
+If you have devices that you connected in previous years, you will need to re-connect them to the RUIOT network.
 To connect multiple devices, head to kite+key to pick up a network switch.
 Questions?
 Contact the OIT Help Desk for assistance.

 Get connected to Wi-Fi

 Don’t get stuck on a loading screen.
 RUWireless Secure is available to all students across campus.
 Get step-by-step instructions to ensure that your Wi-Fi connection on your desktop, mobile device, and/or tablet is stable, secure, and constant.

 Every student should have the right technology to complete their coursework during their time at Rutgers.
 Check out kite+key, the official Rutgers tech store located across various university locations for power cords, headsets, calculators, monitors, Rutgers branded accessories, and more.

 Once buying a laptop is checked off your to-do list, browse through the University Software Portal for options like Microsoft Office and antivirus software that you can access for free.
 You can also access the Virtual Computer Lab from anywhere, which delivers apps from physical computer labs straight to your device.